sorinbadea29/Task-List/README.md

 # Task-List
-Simple app build in HTML and Bootstrap
-(Add, Remove, Filter and Clear tasks)
+Simple app build in HTML, Bootstrap and JavaScript with Local Storage (Add, Remove, Filter and Clear tasks)